 The chain itself is made of mostly steel components and comes equipped with solid rollers and bushings.
 This specific chain is popular with the World Championship motorcycle teams as well as the AMA World Superbike team.

 As a 520 chain with an 0-Ring design it’s well suited for sport bikes, touring bikes, and any motorcycles using this style.
-It has been pre-pressed and pre-stretched which results in maximum performance and increase longevity.
+It has been pre-pressed and pre-stretched.
+This results in maximum performance and increased longevity.

 Along with the easily maintained O-ring design, the RK Racing Chain 520-SO-120 comes equipped with a clip type master link.
 This makes it easy to install and helps to keep it in place during various riding conditions.

 If you’re in the market for the best budget motorcycle chain it’s the RK Racing Chain 520-SO-120 that we would recommend.
-This is a great choice for small displacement motorcycles.
+RK Racing is a reputable brand and most riders will be pleased with the quality, durability, and longevity of this chain.

 RK Racing Chain GB530XSOZ1-120 (X-Ring)